Angry ‘DWTS’ Fans Claim They Won’t Watch The New Season Following Recent Changes

 Over the past two months, the reality competition production has undergone several major upheavals.

-Fans found out in July that the former face of America’s Funniest Home Videos was let go via a social media post by Tom as seen here.
+Fans found out in July that the former face of America’s Funniest Home Videos was let go via a social media post by Tom, as seen here.

 Just days later, Tyra Banks was announced as a new executive producer of the series as well as the show’s first solo host in an Instagram share seen here.

 On September 2, the newest celebrity contestants were revealed.
-These include Tiger King’s Carole Baskin, singer Nelly and The Real host, Jeannie Mai.
+These include Tiger King’s Carole Baskin, rapper Nelly and The Real host Jeannie Mai.
 Also competing are football superstar Vernon Davis, Cheer coach Monica Aldama, Desperate Housewives heartthrob Jesse Metcalf, Catfish host Nev Schulman, The Bachelorette star Kaitlyn Bristowe, Backstreet Boys singer A.J.
 McLean, Selling Sunset‘s Chrishell Stause, Jesse celeb Skai Jackson, actress Anne Heche, One Day at a Time lead Justina Machado, Olympic skater Johnny Weir, and basketball legend Charles Oakley.

 DWTS will debut its latest season of competition on Monday, September 14.